ExtReMLapin/fast_brainfuck.lua/README.md

 ### 2^16 BC ins limit on LuaJIT
 LuaJIT had an instruction limit of 2^16 on `JMP` because of size of register `D` When the main code chunk is greater or equal to 2^16, it scans for chunks of code it can dispatch to a subfunction.
-It's only enabled on LuaJIT and turns itself on only when ins cound is >= 2^16
+It's only enabled on LuaJIT and turns itself on only when ins count is >= 2^16

 ### Optimization passes